Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 ![Puppy](./assets/Select_Table.png)

 #### Stats
-Here is some statistics related to the dataset :
+Here is some statistics related to the dataset:

 ![Puppy](./assets/Stats.png)

 #### Sample Data
-You can see a sample of data :
+You can see a sample of data:

 ![Puppy](./assets/Sample_data.png)

 #### Data Description
-Here a description of your dataset :
+Here a description of your dataset:

 ![Puppy](./assets/Data_Description.png)

-### What You'll Learn :
+### What You'll Learn

 #### Analyze your dataset with Snowpark